Getting an Attorney to Handle Your Criminal Case

 Do Defendants Ever Represent Themselves?
 (Pro Se)

 What is clear is that being represented by a lawyer is almost always the best option.
 Nevertheless, some criminal defendants represent themselves.
 The decision of whether a defendant can self-represent is ultimately made by the judge, not the defendant.
 The judge is required to determine the defendant's competency.
-That's because a defendant who cannot provide a competent defense cannot get a fair shake, even if the defendant is adamant about not accepting the services of a court-appointed attorney.
+That's because a defendant who cannot provide a competent defense can't get a fair shake, even if the defendant is adamant about not accepting the services of a court-appointed attorney.
 When determining whether a defendant can go pro se, a judge will consider factors such as:

 • the seriousness of the crime